Benefits of Microdosing MDMA: What Does the Science Say?

 South of our border, the U.S. Food and Drug Administration granted MDMA-assisted psychotherapy Breakthrough Therapy status.
 If approval does materialize, any prescription will almost certainly mirror the Canadian model: high-dose sessions supervised by trained therapists.

-Across the Pacific, Australia recently began allowing certain psychiatrists to prescribe MDMA-assisted psychotherapy for PTSD, again under strict monitoring, and again with no allowance for microdosing.
+Across the Pacific, Australia recently began allowing certain psychiatrists to prescribe MDMA-assisted psychotherapy for PTSD in highly regulated programs, again under strict monitoring, and again with no allowance for microdosing.

 Europe remains in the research phase, with tight restrictions.

-All of these pathways converge on a single principle: regulators embrace MDMA only when robust data back controlled, high-dose therapy.
+All of these pathways converge on a single principle: regulators embrace MDMA only when robust data back controlled, high-dose therapy in regulated settings.
 MDMA microdosing, still devoid of trials, stands outside every legal framework I know.

 Questions I Receive From Patients